Pryz/pryz.github.io/_posts/2015-07-01-puppet-dashboard-with-logstash.md

 ## Send Puppet Reports to Logstash

 Another solution is to leverage Logstash.
-If you already have a Logstash platform, sending Puppet Reports to Logstash is really straigthforward.
+If you already have a Logstash platform, sending Puppet Reports to Logstash is really straightforward.
 You just need to use a module which going to implement Puppet::Reports.register_report.
 This resource will have to parse a Puppet report and send JSON to Logstash.

 Folks from Elastic already did all the work for us :) See : https://github.com/elastic/puppet-logstash-reporter.
 Just follow the doc to implement it.
 Basically you will need to use the module on your